-Online options are another story.
-By and large, online gambling is off-limits in Louisiana.
-Failing to adhere to the state’s ban on online gambling can lead to some severe penalties, so it’s best to stay away from unregulated offshore websites.
+While mobile sports wagering is no longer off-limits in Louisiana, there are still limitations when it comes to other forms of online gambling.
+Failing to adhere to any state rules concerning online gambling can lead to some severe penalties, so it’s best to stay away from unregulated offshore websites.

 Each of Louisiana’s casinos offers classic games such as blackjack, roulette, and craps.
 You can also find slots, pai gow, and live poker at many of these locations.

-As mentioned, there are no online casinos in Louisiana.
+As mentioned, there are no real money online casinos in Louisiana.
 The only alternative is sweepstakes casinos.
 These websites operate under U.S. sweepstakes laws and do not require a purchase to play.

 You can find live poker at a number of casinos in Louisiana.
 There are nearly a dozen poker rooms in the state.
 Additionally, video poker can be found at numerous bars and truck stops across the state.